ahn-ens-lyon/basex-camp2014/workshop_program.md

 ### Morning : Splitting into 2 groups
 - one representing the collaboration interests (LabeX, COST, ENS international cooperations), discuss with the Konstanz University DBIS group : http://dbis.uni-konstanz.de/) about possible common research programs and their fundings
-- another finalizing some features in the general webapp or his own project
+- another finalizing some features in the general webapp or their own project

 ### Afternoon : Departure around 13h or 14h !!!!